Braastad–Gossard Building: History

 After the Gossard plant closed, a local nonprofit group purchased and redeveloped the building to include a mixed-use development with retail on the first floor, renaming the building "Pioneer Square."
 In 1985, a new developer, Paul Arsenault, purchased the building.
-Arsenault remains the owner of what now is the "Gossard Building."
+After 37 years of ownership and restoration by Arsenault, the building was acquired by Snowbelt Development in 2023.
+The group of local developers remain the owner of what now is the "Gossard Building."

 Description

 The Braastad–Gossard Building is a four-story painted red sandstone-trimmed brick building.
 The building has a 150-foot long main facade facing Cleveland Street, which is divided into six three-window wide bays by raised piers.
 The piers terminate at a brick frieze spanning the building's width.
 Rock-face sandstone beltcourses also span the building at the second and third-story window-lintel levels.
 The primary entrance, added in 1948, is in the third bay from the west end.
 An older entrance at the far left is outlined by original rock-face sandstone piers.
 The windows are generally in groups of three square-head window openings in the first three stories within each of the six bays.
 The ground-level sets have a slightly wider central window.
 Two low horizontal windows with clear glass centers are oat the fourth floor level.

 The side of the building facing Second Street and the rear facade contain square-head double-hung windows with sandstone slab sills and low segmental arches, but lack the raised piers found in the front.
 The remaining side of the building has no windows.
 A one-story flat-roof brick garage is located at the rear.